VCL services

 Activate your service

-The first version of your service, which you have been editing to add the domain and backend, is created in draft mode.
-That allows you to make changes to the service configuration individually, and then apply the changed configuration in a way that is guaranteed to be one changeset.
-It also allows you to roll back to any earlier version of your configuration, should you make a mistake or discover a problem.
+The first version of your service, which you have been editing to add the domain and backend, is in draft mode.
+That allows you to make changes to the service configuration, and then apply the changed configuration in one operation.
+It also allows you to roll back to any earlier version of your configuration if you make a mistake or discover a problem.

 Test the service

-After activation, use your own domain or a fastly test domain you attached to your service to send a request to Fastly:
+After activation, use the fastly-assigned test domain you attached to your service earlier to send a request to Fastly:

 $ curl -si "https://example-com.global.ssl.fastly.net/"